WonderSwan: Technical specifications

-The main CPU of the WonderSwan is a 16-bit NEC V30 MZ.
-The original model's screen is capable of displaying up to eight shades of gray, in contrast to the four displayed by the WonderSwan's main competitor, the Game Boy.
+The main CPU of the WonderSwan is a 16-bit NEC V30 MZ, a variant of the Intel 8086.
+The original model's screen is capable of displaying up to 16 shades of gray (up to 8 on screen at once), in contrast to the four displayed by the WonderSwan's main competitor, the Game Boy.
 Similar to the Atari Lynx, the handheld has an extra set of buttons allowing the console to be played at different angles; for the WonderSwan, these buttons were used to allow gamers to play games in both the portrait and landscape orientations.
 The WonderSwan series are all powered by a single AA battery, with the original monochrome version having a battery life of 40 hours.
-It also allows players to record their personal information, such as their name, birth date, and blood type, which then can be accessed and used by the game.
+It also allows players to record their personal information, such as their name, birth date, and blood type, which can then be accessed and used by the game.
 Its LCD screen is 2.49 in and displays at a resolution of 224 × 144.
-Its sound capabilities consist of four PCM channels, each of which can play 32-sample, 4-bit sounds at selectable volume and pitch levels.
+Its sound capabilities consist of four wavetable channels, each of which can play 32-sample, 4-bit sounds at selectable volume and pitch levels.
+Additionally, the second channel can play 8 bit unsigned PCM samples, the third can use hardware sweep, and the fourth can play LFSR based noise.

 The physical measurements of the WonderSwan Color are 12.8 × 7.43 × 2.43 cm, slightly larger than the original WonderSwan, and it weighs 96 g.
 Its CPU is a 3.072 MHz NEC V30 MZ, and it includes 512 kbit of RAM, which is shared between the video RAM and the work RAM.
-The screen on the WonderSwan Color can display up to 241 colors out of a palette of 4096, and up to 28 sprites per line.
+The screen on the WonderSwan Color can display up to 241 colors out of a palette of 4096, and up to 32 sprites per line.
 It offers backward compatibility with all previous WonderSwan titles.
 Its LCD screen is also larger than that of the original WonderSwan, measuring 2.9 in.
 The WonderSwan Color has an approximate battery life of 20 hours.
 The SwanCrystal improves upon the design of the WonderSwan Color through the use of a TFT LCD monitor, which has a superior response time to the FSTN monitor used in the former system.
 This helped to reduce motion blur in the handheld's graphics.
 The unit's case was also redesigned to be more durable.
 Its approximate battery life is 15 hours.
-The original WonderSwan's cartridges were solid black in color, while the WonderSwan Color's cartridges were clear.
-Games for the original WonderSwan would not have color on a WonderSwan Color, and would display in its original grayscale.
+The original WonderSwan's cartridges were solid black, while the WonderSwan Color's cartridges were clear.
+Games for the original WonderSwan would not display additional coloring on a WonderSwan Color and retain its original grayscale.